-NOTE: Don't apply fake nails immediately after a manicure—wait at least 24 hours, as oils in the skin will cause your fake nails to lift off.
+Don't apply fake nails immediately after a manicure.
+Wait at least 24 hours to prevent the oils in the skin from causing your fake nails to lift off.

 - Wash your hands and pay particular attention to drying nails and cuticles, you want to make sure that everything around the nail bed is completely dry.